Figurative Language Examples In Poetry

 4. Hyperbole: Exaggeration for Effect

-Hyperbole is the use of extreme exaggeration to emphasize a point or create a humorous or dramatic effect.
+Hyperbole is the use of extreme exaggeration to highlight a point or create a humorous or dramatic effect.
 While not literally true, it communicates a strong emotion or idea.

 • Example 1: "I've told you a million times!"
 This hyperbole emphasizes the speaker's frustration and the repetition of a request.